Use proper cryptographic randomness in your onchain programs.

 - The authority over the queue.data_buffer

-- The queue’s data buffer account - used by the queue to compute/verify the randomness.permission
+- The queue’s data buffer account - used by the queue to

-- Created when creating thevrf
+- Created when creating the vrf

-account.
-It’s derived from several of the other accounts.switchboard_escrow
+several of the other accounts.switchboard_escrow

 - Where the payer sends the tokens for requests.program_state

-- State of the Switchboard program.
+- State of the Switchboard program.switchboard_program

 recent_blockhashes